Mulberry Grove Plantation: History

 Mulberry Grove was part of the Joseph's Town settlement, and was constructed to be a silk plantation.
 By 1740, the plantation was experimenting with planting rice, and upon the introduction of slavery to Georgia, the mulberry nursery was abandoned and rice production became the main purpose of the plantation.

+Having been the home of Lieutenant-Governor John Graham (1718–1795) from 1744, the plantation was forfeited to the State of Georgia.
 After the Revolutionary War, Mulberry Grove was deserted, and on April 13, 1782, the State Legislature passed an act appropriating five thousand guineas to be used in purchasing the estate for General Nathanael Greene in recognition of his contributions to the war.